 Calculations for return on investment (ROI) on the treasury strip is a bit compels.
 There can be 2 cases.

 4.6 (319 ratings) 1 Course | 3+ Hours | Full Lifetime Access | Certificate of Completion

 1) If the treasury strip is liquidated before the maturity date, then

 2) The second scenario is when the treasury strip is held until the maturity date.
 Then

 Advantages of Treasury Strips

-- The cash flow is quite simple and direct as there are no interest payments and face value are received at maturity.
+- The cash flow is quite simple and direct as there are no interest payments, and face value is received at maturity.

 - One of the best advantages of this financial product is that they are backed by the government and hold the same credibility as Sovereign bonds.

 - Owing to the customization they provide, these strips are the best mechanism for hedging.

 STRIPS have inherent risks because of their unique characteristics.
 Let’s consider these in detail.